softening hard water without RODI Filter?

 That's great thanks for your help, much appreciated :)

 There is more to softening water than deionization.
-I have dione this for years in one tank and I use an RO/DI unit.
+I have done this for years in one tank and I use an RO/DI unit.
 With the RO pnly I can get my TDS down to about 10 ppm.
 Adding the DI module and I get it to 0.
 My first unit was a 3 stage- carbone/RO/DI.
 This past year I replaced it with a 4 stage which added a sediment filter.

 It is usually cheaper to make this sort of water than to be buying it.
-Over time the buying will cost more than the making it.
+Over time the buying will cost much more than the making it.
 I spent about $130 for my first RO/DI unit and I batched many, many 100s of gallons through it before I replaced the RO membrane and carbon component.
 I spent about 75 on the replacements.
 I had the unit for almost 10 years before I got the new 4 stage.

 I chose a 75 gpd portable system.
 I took it with me to weekend events when I was selling in the vendor room or from my hotel room when permitted.
-Look here on the above site https://store.afwfilters.com/portable-ro-systems/ I started with the Mikro 3 stage on the right and then replaced it with the 3 stage on the left,
+Look here on the above site https://store.afwfilters.com/portable-ro-systems/ I started with the Mikro 3 stage on the right and then replaced it with the 3 stage on the left.

 Thanks for this, I was wondering for the short term whether de-ionised water is enough say 2 months, as I will need to save a bit for a good RO Unit which I think is more sustainable/reliable for the longer term?